Who invented the Canal Lock?

 I) The Maiden Lock and Its Conception

-The first lock dates back to the 3rd century BC in Ancient Greece at a place called Palaipaphos (modern Kouklia).
-It was a simple, yet effective design, using a single gate and a sluice system.
+The first lock dates back to the 3rd century BC in Ancient Greece, at Palaipaphos (modern Kouklia).
+It was a simple yet effective design, using a single gate and a sluice system.

-• In the year 983 AD in China, an engineer named Chiao Wei-Yo introduced a novel idea.
+- In 983 AD in China, an engineer named Chiao Wei-Yo introduced a novel idea.

-• Despite the water’s one-way flow, his design allowed boats to travel both downstream and upstream.
+- Despite the water’s one-way flow, his design allowed boats to travel downstream and upstream.

 III.
 Leonardo da Vinci’s Revolutionary Canal Lock Design

-Leonardo da Vinci, the renowned polymath, was not only an artist but also an innovative inventor.
+Leonardo da Vinci, the renowned polymath, was an artist and an innovative inventor.
 One area where his inventive genius shone was in the design and development of canal locks.

 I) Distinguishing Leonardo’s Canal Lock from Predecessors

-Da Vinci canal lock design was distinctly different from those that came before.
-It showcased his unique ability to analyze a problem and come up with a more efficient solution.
+Da Vinci’s canal lock design was distinctly different from those that came before.
+It showcased his unique ability to analyze problems and develop more efficient solutions.

 II) Application of da Vinci’s Canals